 Each year on the 25th March, Athens comes to a standstill for Greek Independence Day, which commemorates the start of the Greek War of Independence in 1821.
 It is also the religious holiday of The Annunciation that is observed on this day by Eastern Orthodoxy.

 The festivities in Athens start one day prior on the 24th March with the annual students parade.
-School students and other youth associations march through central Athens past Hellenic Parliament in Syntagma, dressed in school uniform and traditional dress starting at 11:00am.
+School students and other youth associations march through central Athens past Hellenic Parliament in Syntagma, dressed in school uniform and traditional dress.

 On the 25th March, the grand military parade commences from mid morning making its way from Vasilissis Sofias Avenue, past Hellenic Parliament and the Academy of Athens on Panepistimiou Street.
 The grand parade includes squadrons from the Hellenic Armed Forces, civil and military marching bands followed by a procession of military vehicles.
 The parades are attended by the president of Greece and other dignitaries, along with hundreds of locals who gather in city squares all over Athens.